shahrajabian/shahrajabian.github.io/_teaching/ITMFE-Sp2024.md

 __Course Schedule:__

-This course is held by the Scientific Society of Mechanical Engineering at Amirkabir University of Technology and is scheduled to commence on April 18<sup>th</sup>, 2024 and will span over 5 weeks, with classes held every Thursday and Friday from 12:00 to 14:00, totaling 20 hours of instruction.
+This course is held by the Scientific Association of Mechanical Engineering Department at Amirkabir University of Technology and is scheduled to commence on April 18<sup>th</sup>, 2024 and will span over 5 weeks, with classes held every Thursday and Friday from 12:00 to 14:00, totaling 20 hours of instruction.

 __Course Format:__